-About Grandmasters Palace – Rhodes
+About Grandmasters Palace of Rhodes

 The Grandmasters Palace of Rhodes was the palace of the Knights Hospitaller of St John.
 Dating to the fourteenth century (circa 1309), the Grandmasters Palace would be the base of this famous Christian and military order until Rhodes was captured by the Ottomans in 1522.

-Today, this medieval castle operates as a museum of works mostly from the early Christian period up to the Ottoman conquest.
 It is part of the UNESCO World Heritage site of the Medieval City of Rhodes.
 This site also features as one of our Top 10 tourist attractions in Greece.

 The palace is situated within the Medieval City of Rhodes.
 It is around 40 minutes drive from Rhodes Diagoras International Airport.

 Explore the medieval world of the Christian Crusades at these 10 important sites, ruins and landmarks across Europe and the Middle East.

 Alongside its contributions to philosophy, astrology, and medicine, Greece's sites from classical antiquity have stood the test of time.
 Here are 10 must-see sites for any visiting history enthusiast.